BrianBelhumeur/node-express-json-rpc2/README.md

 This is a JSON-RPC v2 handler middleware for the Express library on [node.js](http://nodejs.org).
+It is designed for use within routes

 First, simply include node-express-JSON-RPC2 in your configure/use statements before app.router: